DvAu26/timeliner/README.md

 Support just DOS/MBR magic type.
 That will be updating to take all supported files by log2timeline

-You juste have to create 3 directories and update this constants :
+You just have to create 3 directories and update this constants :

 IN
 OUT